 Overview of Scrum Team Roles

 Scrum is a methodology related to agile management used to manage knowledge and work, especially for software development.
 It has wide applications in various fields and is now being explored by traditional project teams across the globe.
 It is made for moderately sized teams of three to a maximum of nine members, where work is broken into small chunks that can be completed within iterations called sprints.
 It does not take more than 30 days/a months to complete the entire work.
 The time taken to completely execute it is two weeks, and if it exceeds it then, it is re-structured in meetings called daily scrums.
 The framework that provides an image of how scrums are being implemented is called a Scrum framework.
 In this topic, we are going to discuss Scrum Team Roles.

 The scrum framework consists of three roles.
 The framework in its entirety helps in optimum and proper communication among team members.
 These three roles together form the scrum team.
 These three roles are:

 The product owner represents all the possible stakeholders and the customer in each case.
 It has the responsibility of delivering the maximum possible value to the customer.
-The product owner does not follow the traditional methods of getting things done; rather, s/he prioritizes things on the basis of dependencies and importance.
+The product owner does not follow the traditional methods of getting things done; rather, s/he prioritizes things based on dependencies and importance.
 A scrum team should have only one product owner.
 This role is different from that of the scrum master.
 The product owner focuses on the business part of a product and acts as an intermediate between the stakeholders and the team.
 The product owner is no dictator but a consensus maker.
 Therefore, a good product owner should be able to understand the needs of the business, the reasons behind those needs and communicate them to the stakeholders and the concerned team.